 Juicy Isle's Michael Goward said the relationship between Juicy Isle and Toyota Material Handling goes back 20 years.
-"Rod Jones delivered the very first Toyota BT reach truck in the state to assist our Hartz Mineral business and it's something of a book-end that he's just provided a new replacement for this unit before he retires," said Mr Goward.
+"Rod Jones delivered the very first Toyota reach truck in the state to assist our Hartz Mineral business and it's something of a book-end that he's just provided a new replacement for this unit before he retires," said Mr Goward.

-TMHA's Rodney Jones said the service life of Juicy Isle's BT reach trucks points to another key part of the Toyota Advantage: "Some of their reach trucks are very old but still in service, which is remarkable because Juicy Isle is close to what we call a 'grocery-line' operation," said Mr Jones.
+TMHA's Rodney Jones said the service life of Juicy Isle's reach trucks points to another key part of the Toyota Advantage: "Some of their reach trucks are very old but still in service, which is remarkable because Juicy Isle is close to what we call a 'grocery-line' operation," said Mr Jones.

 "They're pretty much working the forks at six- or seven-metre heights all day, so a lot is demanded from them.